prakhaaar/n-device-manager/steps.md

            Loads Redis profile data for that user.
            If profile is incomplete → redirects to /completeprofile Result===>Private page structure ready , Auth guard implemented

+#6==>setup device limit
+a==>We created an API route: app/api/device/register/route.ts.
+It identifies the logged-in user using auth0.getSession().

+        b==>Generates a unique device ID and collects device info (browser, OS, time).

+        c==>Stores the device in Redis under devices:{userId}.

+        d==>Uses a Lua script to enforce the 3-device limit and returns OK or limit-exceeded.

+#7===>We added one small client-side component that runs automatically whenever the user opens the dashboard.

+This component sends a request to our backend==> “Hey server, this device is active.
+Register it.”